Anita Newcomb McGee

-Personal life
+Early life and education

 Anita Newcomb was born in Washington, D.C., the daughter of astronomer Simon Newcomb, a Steeves descendant.
 She married geologist and anthropologist W.J.
 McGee in 1888.
 Their oldest child, a daughter named Klotho, was born in 1889 and was primarily raised by a private nurse.
 Her second child, Donald died of meningitis at 9 months.
 Her youngest child, Eric Newcomb, was born in 1902.

 Her sister, Josepha Newcomb Whitney studied at the Art Students' League in New York.
 She was known for her landscapes.
 She was active in the suffrage movement.
 She was chair of the Connecticut Women's Peace Party and President of the New Haven League of Women Voters.
 In 1912, she organized the first Cornwall meeting in support of voting rights for women.
 In 1922, she was the democratic candidate for state Senate.

 McGee attended a private school in DC, graduating in 1882.
 She then traveled for three years, attending courses Newnham College, Cambridge England, University of Geneva, Switzerland.

+McGee received her medical degree from Columbian College (present-day George Washington University) in 1892.
+Dr. McGee won the first prize in dermatology and stood second in clinical medicine at her examination.
+She followed this with a special post-graduate course in gynecology at Johns Hopkins University.